ckeditor/ckeditor5/packages/ckeditor5-mention/docs/examples/chat-with-mentions.md

 }

 /*
- * Customizes the way list of user suggestions is displayed.
+ * Customizes the way the list of user suggestions is displayed.
  * Each user has an @id, a name and an avatar.
  */
 function customItemRenderer( item ) {